 Graduate Courses and Clinical Practicum

-In any communicative disorders and sciences program, the classes offered will share similarities.
+The actual master’s-level courses you’ll need are a step up in terms of the information delivered and skills taught.
+In any fully-accredited graduate communicative disorders and sciences program, the classes offered will share similarities.
 Here’s a sample of classes offered at University of Louisiana, Monroe:

 - Research in Speech-Language Pathology